Why Roof Coatings Are a Good Alternative to Roof Replacement

 Silicone roof coatings have some downsides.

-- They need a stable substrate to bond too.
+- They need a stable substrate to bond too so can’t be applied over gravel.

 - They require a bleed block if applied to an asphalt roof.